Raymond J. Donovan

 Raymond James Donovan (August 31, 1930 – June 2, 2021) was an American business executive and politician.
 He served as U.S. Secretary of Labor under President Ronald Reagan from 1981 to 1985.
 He resigned after being the first serving member of the Cabinet of the United States to be indicted, but was ultimately acquitted in 1987.

 Early life and career

 Donovan was born in Bayonne, New Jersey, on August 31, 1930.
-He was the seventh of twelve children of David and Eleanor Donovan, who both died by the time he was 18 years old.
+He was the seventh of twelve children of David and Eleanor Donovan, both of whom died by the time he was 18 years old.
 He attended St. Peter's Preparatory School, before studying at Notre Dame Seminary in New Orleans, Louisiana.
 Although he contemplated becoming a priest, he returned to Bayonne after graduating in 1952 in order to look after his younger siblings.

 Donovan was employed as a laborer responsible for unpacking Ballantine beer trucks, and became part of the electrical workers union.
 He then worked for the American Insurance Company until 1959, when he joined Schiavone Construction Company as its vice president in charge of labor relations, finance, bonding, and real estate.
 He was promoted to executive vice president in 1971.